Maria Jane Jewsbury

 Maria Jane Jewsbury (later Maria Jane Fletcher; 25 October 1800 – 4 October 1833) was an English writer, poet and reviewer.
-Her Phantasmagoria of poetry and prose, Letters to the Young and The Three Histories were highly popular.
-While bringing up brothers and sisters, she wrote for the Manchester Gazette in 1821.
-She also made friends with many authors.
+In 1821, while bringing up brothers and sisters, she wrote for the Manchester Gazette.
+Her Phantasmagoria of poetry and prose (1825), The Three Histories (1830) and Letters to the Young (1837) were highly popular.

 Her religious advice tended towards dogmatism and a feeling of Christian right.
 Phantasmagoria was noticed by William Wordsworth and Dorothy, whom she visited in Lancashire.
-Other friends were Felicia Hemans, with whom she stayed in Wales in summer 1828, Barbara Hofland, Sara Coleridge, the Henry Roscoes, the Charles Wentworth Dilkes, the Samuel Carter Halls, the Henry Chorleys and Thomas De Quincey.
-Through its editor, Dilke, she began writing for the Athenaeum in 1830.
-She married at Penegoes, Montgomeryshire, in 1832 Rev. William Kew Fletcher (died 1867).
-They sailed for India, but she kept a journal and had poetry printed in the Athenaeum as "The Oceanides".
+Other friends were Felicia Hemans, with whom she stayed in Wales in summer 1828, Barbara Hofland, Sara Coleridge, the Roscoes, the Dilkes, the Carter Halls, the Chorleys and Thomas De Quincey.
+Through its editor, Dilke, she began writing for The Athenaeum in 1830.
+In 1832 she married Rev. William Kew Fletcher (died 1867) at Penegoes, Montgomeryshire.
+They sailed for India, but she kept a journal and had poetry printed in The Athenaeum as "The Oceanides".

 Early life and education

 Maria Jane Jewsbury was born in 1800 in Measham, then Derbyshire, now Leicestershire.
 She was the daughter of Thomas Jewsbury (died 1840), a cotton manufacturer and merchant, and his wife Maria, née Smith, (died 1819).
 Her paternal grandfather, Thomas Jewsbury Sr (died 1799), was a surveyor of roads, an engineer of canal navigation, and a student of philosophy.
 On his death he left the family; four cottages, a warehouse, a piece of land in Measham and a large sum of money.

 Jewsbury was the eldest.
 Her younger brother Thomas was born in 1802, then Henry in 1803, Geraldine in 1812, Arthur in 1815, and Frank in 1819.
 She attended a school in Shenstone, Staffordshire kept by Miss Adams, and there passed through the routine of ordinary female instruction.
 Ill-health led her to leave school at 14.

 Jewsbury's father worked as the master of a cotton factory, but the War of 1812 with America hurt the cotton business and the family had to move to George Street, Manchester, in 1818, after the business failed.
 Jewsbury's mother died one month after giving birth.
 Then 19, Jewsbury took on the mother's role for the household, so that her father could keep working.
 She continued in the role for over twelve years after their mother's death.

 Although Jewsbury developed literary ambitions at the age of nine, she did not begin to read systematically until she was 21.
 In 1821, she started a course of reading combined with composition of prose and verse.
 Her reading took the form of desultory enjoyment rather than consistent pursuit of knowledge.
-It seems to have been about this time that she addressed a letter to Wordsworth, whose poetry she admired, presumably being keen for sympathy from someone with whose sentiments she sympathised.
+It seems to have been about this time that she addressed a letter to William Wordsworth, whose poetry she admired, presumably being keen for sympathy from someone with whose sentiments she sympathised.
 The letter grew into a correspondence, and led to personal and family intercourse and steady friendship, but without direct benefit to her as an author.